esinanturan/Malcore-Free-Courses/The Beginning/Introduction to C.md

     goto start;
   }
 ```
 ##### NOTE: it is worth noting that `goto` is usually frowned upon because it can make the code harder to follow.
 However, do what you want.
 It's your code.
+It is also worth noting that `goto` is useful for deep nested loops.
 - Return statements:
   - Used to exit a function and return a value from that function call, IE:
 ```c